-Canon G1 X Mark III versus Panasonic GX80
+Canon G1 X Mark III vs Panasonic GX80

-The Canon PowerShot G1 X Mark III and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were officially introduced, respectively, in October 2017 and April 2016.
+The Canon PowerShot G1 X Mark III and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were revealed to the public, respectively, in October 2017 and April 2016.
 The G1X Mark III is a fixed lens compact, while the GX80 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (G1X Mark III) and a Four Thirds sensor.
-The Canon has a resolution of 24 megapixel, whereas the Panasonic provides 15.8 MP.
+The cameras are based on an APS-C (G1X Mark III) and a Four Thirds (GX80) sensor.
+The Canon has a resolution of 24 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX80 is somewhat smaller (3 percent) than the Canon G1 X Mark III.
 It is worth mentioning in this context that the G1X Mark III is splash and dust resistant, while the GX80 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X Mark III has a lens built in, whereas the GX80 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the GX80 and their specifications in the Micro Four Thirds Lens Catalog.

 Concerning battery life, the G1X Mark III gets 200 shots out of its NB-13L battery, while the GX80 can take 290 images on a single charge of its DMW-BLG10 power pack.
 The power pack in the GX80 can be charged via the USB port, which can be very convenient when travelling.